 Rotary builds peace through its single largest and most significant project: PolioPlus.
-To date, Rotarians worldwide have contributed more than \$1 billion toward the eradication of polio.
+To date, Rotarians worldwide have contributed more than USD \$1.3 billion toward the eradication of polio.
 Polio once infected more than 350,000 children annually.
-In 2011, only 650 cases were reported, and in 2012 only 223.
+In 2011, only 650 cases were reported, in 2012 only 223 and in 2013 there were only 416 cases of polio reported worldwide.